 3) Lesson 2: the colorful flowers

 Activity 1: Rhyme and Movements

 See “Activity 2” in the lesson 1 above.
-During this lesson 2, I haven’t used the key words illustrations, but just gestures and sounds.
-If you feel that children still need them, use them.
-Or, you can help the children by translating a few Arabic key words in their language as you recite the rhyme.
+During this lesson 2, I didn’t use the key words illustrations, but gestures and sounds only.
+If you feel that your children still need them, use them.
+Or, you can help the children by translating a few Arabic key words in their language as you sing the rhyme.

 Activity 2: Colorful Game:

-- stickers of different colors (representing natural elements if possible, I found mines at Dollarama in Canada if you know this store)
+- stickers of different colors (representing natural elements if possible.
+I found mines at a dollar store)

 - colorful markers or pencils or crayons